 By Lee Foster

-(This article will appear in one of Lee Foster’s new books for Spring 2016, which will be The 100 Top San Francisco/Bay Area Travel Attractions and The 100 Top Northern California Travel Attractions (Beyond the San Francisco/Bay Area).
+(This article will appear in one of Lee Foster’s new books for Spring 2016, which will be The 100 Top San Francisco/Bay Area Travel Experiences and The 100 Top Northern California Travel Experiences (Beyond the San Francisco/Bay Area).
 These projects will appear as printed books, ebooks, websites, articles, photos, and videos.)